conventional-changelog/conventional-changelog/packages/git-raw-commits/README.md

 Type: `array`

-An array of raw commits
+An array of raw commits.

 ## CLI